Urine Leakage During Pregnancy – Is It Normal?

 3. Pelvic Floor Exercise

 Many researchers feel that if a pregnant woman begins with pelvic floor exercises early in pregnancy, it may be helpful in keeping the problem of urine leakage at bay.
 These exercises strengthen your pelvic floor muscles and thus help you control the flow of urine.
 Regular practising of pelvic floor exercise refrains the muscles from becoming flaccid.

 Here’s how you may avoid urine leakage accidents from happening:

-- Keep tabs on your diet: Do not eat spicy food, which may irritate your bladder.
+- Keep tabs on your diet: Do not eat spicy foods which may irritate your bladder.
 Refrain from aerated drinks, tea and coffee.
-Eat food items which irritate your bladder.
+Eat food items which don’t irritate your bladder.

 - Keep constipation under control: Drink plenty of water to ward off constipation.
 The problem of constipation puts pressure on your pelvic region, thus making you more susceptible to have weaker pelvic floor muscles.

-- Maintain adequate of water: Make sure you drink plenty of water as inadequate amounts of water in pregnancy may lead to concentrated urine, which may irritate the bladder.
+- Drink adequate water: Make sure you drink plenty of water as inadequate amounts of water in pregnancy may lead to concentrated urine, which may irritate the bladder.

 - You may also try sitting in a cross-legged position if you feel the urge to sneeze or cough.
 Sitting in this position helps in controlling the urine to an extent.